Physics-informed digital twin and onboard control of a brainbot for intelligent active matter: Digital brainbot

-Using the kinematic model described above we can perform simulations of the brainbot by numerically integrating ${\rm d}{\bm r}/{\rm d}t$, like in Eq.~(\ref{eq:drdt}).
-Doing this allows us to incorporate arbitrary, non-constant profiles for $\bm v_\text{c}$ and $\omega$ in the calculations.
-A pseudo-code for the simulations is given in Algorithm~\ref{alg:bbotSim}.
-Details of the numerical integration scheme used, including the rotation matrix $\bm M(\bar \omega \Delta t)$ and the mean velocity $\bar{\bm v}_\text{c}$, are provided in Appendix~\ref{app:B}.
+The establishment of a digital twin of the brainbot requires the development of a numerical framework that guarantees adherence of the bot’s motion to the underlying physical constraints.
+Consequently, the principles of the motion formalized above are cast into a forward kinematic model.
+This requires numerically integrating ${\rm d}{\bm r}/{\rm d}t$, like in Eq.~(\ref{eq:drdt}).
+A pseudo-code for the digital brainbot is given in Algorithm~\ref{alg:bbotSim}.
+Details of the numerical integration scheme used, including the rotation matrix $\bm M(\bar \omega \Delta t)$ and the mean velocity $\bar{\bm v}_\text{c}$, are provided in Sec.~II of Supplementary Information~\cite{supplementary}.